 Right at the end of the book, Eustace and Jill return to their school in full Narnian attire, swords and all, and prove that they have taken a level in badass in the course of their journey by terrifying the bullies of the school.
 Of course, the fact that Aslan comes too probably helps.

-The unnamed city that seems to be the heart of Underland is awesome in a "Marco Polo" sort of way.
+The vast caverns, and seas, and the unnamed city that seems to be the heart of Underland are all awesome in a voyage-of-discovery way.
 The later discovery of Bism is a more spectacular one.